fedenicolo/PCSC_fourier/README.md

 ### Todos
 - **Support Additional Input Types**: Extend support to more input formats beyond WAV, BMP, and PNG.
 - **Expand Filtering Options**: Implement new filters, both with and without Fourier transform, to compare results.
 For example, add contour extraction without Fourier transform, based on pixel intensity gradients.
+Other types of filters could also be implemented such as band-pass or band-stop.
+Finally, more advanced features such as noise canceling could be added.
-- **Enhance Visualization**: Add more visualization options, such as stem plots, for improved data interpretation.
+- **Improve Visualization**: Add more visualization options for improved data interpretation.
+Stem plots could be implemented to visualize the amplitude of the FFT and show it to the user allowing him to chose a cutoff frequency based on it.
 - **Executable Input Option**: Add support for running the program with a single configuration file as input, alongside the current menu-driven interface.

 ### Current Limitations
 - **Input Formats**: Supports only WAV, BMP, and PNG; more formats need to be added.
+Also, the WAV reader only supports the most common uncompressed PCM audio formats.
+Other audio formats could be added for more flexibility.
+- **Output Generation**: The same thing can be said for output generation, the MP3Output class has only one saving format (PCM 32bit float).
+Different opttions could be implemented along with a menu to select the encoding format the user wants to use.
+Finally, some other file types could also be implemented.
 - **Menu-Driven Interface**: While user-friendly, it may not be ideal for automated or batch processing workflows.
 - **Static Bin and Filter Configurations**: Histogram bins and filter configurations are fixed and cannot adapt dynamically to the input data.
+Currenty filters may introduce numerical artifacts, which smoother designs can mitigate.